1 What Is Web Push Notification?

 - Segment based Web Push Notifications

-Trigger-based: Trigger based Web Push Notifications are those sent based on the actions performed by the users on any website.
+Trigger based Web Push Notifications are those sent based on the actions performed by the users on any website.
 For example, if a user has registered on a particular website, the site will send him notifications if there is a huge price drop for a particular product.
-The users would have been looking for the same product for the past few days.
-Or if a user had left a product in his cart and forgot to purchase it or he couldn’t find a product he was looking for, the website can send him notifications to remind him about his abandoned cart or when the product is back in stock.
+A user would have been looking for the same product for the past few days.
+He might have abandoned his cart earlier or the product is out of stock.
+Then, the website can send him notifications to remind him of his abandoned cart or when the product is back in stock.

 Web Push Notifications have many features which you can use to create different marketing campaigns.